Pulling color from the unexpected

 The web is a treasure chest.
 Type a few magical words into google, and presto, you have a vast collection of intrigue to ogle.

-Some of the beds I've slept in over the last few years.
+A bulk of the beds I've slept in from 2006 to now.

 Scenes from the infamous Jersey Shore.
 August 2009 ©ff